Mistakes to Avoid When You’ve Got a Mortgage

 Joseph Darby

 As we repay the loan on our home, and as property prices increase, it’s natural for us to start feeling wealthier.
-We may even have a chat with our banker, who could suggest we obtain some extra borrowing – i.e. increase our mortgage – to spend on something like; renovations, a holiday, a new car, or something else.
+We may even have a chat with our banker, who could suggest we obtain some extra borrowing – in other words, increase our mortgage – to spend on something like renovations, a holiday, a new car, or something else.
 Despite the temptation, this is generally the last thing we should do!

 Even if it wasn’t that costly, taking on extra debt can also leave us more vulnerable to the next economic shock or issue we face in life, let alone reduce our chances of achieving other major goals, such retiring as soon as we might like!

-Unless there’s a good reason too, fixing all or part of a home loan for too many years can be a restriction we just don’t need.
-Banks often love this because it can tie us to one lender (bank) unnecessarily and stop us from shopping around at all.
+Unless there’s a good reason, fixing all or part of a home loan for too many years can be a restriction we just don’t need.
+Banks often love this because it can tie us to one lender (bank) unnecessarily and stop us from shopping around over a period of many years.
 It will nearly always cost us our flexibility – for instance if we receive a bonus, inheritance, or other windfall, and want to repay some of the lending.

 Some of us might logically think when rates are expected to go up, that fixing our mortgage rate for as long a period as possible is a great idea.
 At times when most financial commentators and “experts” believe that interest rates will rise, the increases are usually already factored-in to any rates we’ll be offered anyway – we need to keep in mind that banks and other lenders do this every day, so have teams of people studying such things and ensuring the rates they offer will still make the bank money for many years to come.